maniazelazowska/secret_santa/README.md

 - [ ] fix needed: send emails using gmail (gmail no longer allows less secure second party apps to access your account)
+- [ ] feature needed: add receiver name base64 encryption for secret_santa_no_mail.py for gifters to decode